openharmony/docs/en/application-dev/ui/arkts-performance-improvement-recommendation.md

 ![isVisible](figures/isVisible.gif)

-## Replacing Flex with Column/Row
+## Prioritizing Flex over Column/Row

-By default, the Flex container component has shrink, which causes secondary layout.
-As a result, the page rendering performance deteriorates to some extent.
+By default, the flex container needs to re-lay out flex items to comply with the **flexShrink** and **flexGrow** settings.
+This may result in drop in rendering performance.

 ```ts
 @Entry